Effective June 13, our new business hours are

-New and existing panhandlers, peddlers, itinerant merchants, mobile food vendors, solicitors, street performers, and massage businesses may contact the City’s Collections Division at 336-373-2501 or visit the office from 1-5 pm Mondays through Fridays in Room 11, UG Level, Melvin Municipal Office Building, 300 W. Washington St., to obtain a business permit application and permit.
+New and existing panhandlers, peddlers, itinerant merchants, mobile food vendors, solicitors, street performers, and massage businesses may submit the online business permit application, contact the City’s Collections Division at 336-373-2501 or visit the office from 1-5 pm Mondays through Fridays in Room 11, UG Level, Melvin Municipal Office Building, 300 W. Washington St., to obtain a business permit application and permit.

 Why does the City require certain businesses to have a business permit?

 Authorized by the NC General Assembly and the Greensboro City Council, this requirement helps City officials achieve several important objectives:

 - To promote public health, safety, and welfare, and to continue to monitor business activity.